Music of Deltarune

-The music of Deltarune comprises multiple soundtrack albums created and scored by Toby Fox, featuring guest appearances by Laura Shigihara, Lena Raine, Marcy Nabors, Itoki Hana, and Alex Rosetti.
+The music of Deltarune comprises multiple soundtrack albums created and scored by Toby Fox, featuring guest appearances by Laura Shigihara, Lena Raine, Marcy Nabors, Itoki Hana, Alex Rosetti, Camellia, insaneintherainmusic, Rakuichi and Trevor Alan Gomes.
 The soundtrack album for Chapter 1 was released on Bandcamp on November 1, 2018, a day after the game was launched.
-In collaboration with Fangamer, Fox released the first chapter's soundtrack on vinyl in 2019.
-On September 17, 2021, the second soundtrack album was released for Chapter 2 the same day as the game was launched.
-On June 5, 2025, the third soundtrack album was released for Chapters 3 and 4 the same day as the game was launched.
+The soundtrack albums for Chapters 2 through 5 released on the same day as their corresponding chapters of the game, from 2021 to 2026.
+In collaboration with Fangamer, Fox released the first chapter's soundtrack on vinyl in July 2019, with a vinyl for the Chapter 2 soundtrack following in November 2022, and a vinyl for the Chapters 3+4 soundtrack in May 2026.

 Releases

 Deltarune Chapter 1 OST

 Deltarune Chapter 1 (Original Game Soundtrack), also known as Deltarune Chapter 1 OST, comprises the music featured in the first chapter of the game.